 In its 2016 Preliminary Economic Assessment, Avalon developed a proprietary process flowsheet to produce a high purity lithium hydroxide product from petalite for the lithium battery material market.
 The flowsheet has the advantage of generating limited waste by the recycling of the sulphuric acid solvent.
-To further optimize this flowsheet, Avalon has recently shipped a 50 kg sample of petalite concentrate to XPS (Expert Process Solutions) in Sudbury, Ontario to generate leach solution for use in optimizing the final stages of the process, which involves the use of electrolysis to produce lithium hydroxide.
-The program will focus on an improved membrane alternative and efficient crystallization of the final high purity product.
-The results (expected in September, 2021) will enable finalizing equipment selection and design for the planned lithium refinery.
+To further optimize this flowsheet, Avalon shipped a 50 kg sample of petalite concentrate to XPS (Expert Process Solutions) in Sudbury, Ontario to generate leach solution for use in optimizing the final stages of the process, which involves the use of electrolysis to produce lithium hydroxide.
+The program focused on an improved membrane alternative and efficient crystallization of the final high purity product.
+The results will enable finalizing equipment selection and design for the planned lithium refinery.
+A sub-sample of the leach solution was used to produce a small sample of lithium sulphate monohydrate for evaluation by a potential international customer.
 Other testwork in progress is focused on ways to reduce processing costs and energy consumption, including alternative milling technologies.

-The Company has completed satellite image surveying of the total property area covering 100 km2 which will result in computer-based topographic information with 1 metre survey grid and 1 metre contours.
+The Company has also completed satellite image surveying of the total property area covering 100 km2 which will result in computer-based topographic information with 1 metre survey grid and 1 metre contours.
 This information will be valuable for further exploration programs, project engineering and environmental studies in the feasibility study.